News

 Q: Can Debian run on any tablet?

-Q: What can I do with a Debian tablet?
+Q: What can I do with a Debian Linux Tablet?

-Q: How is it different from Android tablets?
+Q: How is a Debian Linux Tablet different from an Android tablet?

 Typical Industrial Use Cases for Debian Linux Tablets